Navigating Neovim for Efficient Text Editing (with examples)

 <Esc>

-will go to the previous match.
+will jump to the next or previous occurrence:

 Use case 6: Perform a regular expression substitution in the whole file